 But to help you nail the difference with regular shipping boxes, here are the important things that you need to know.

-The first is the UN Combination Package.
-When you see a box with a UN combination packaging code, that means it’s only the outer packaging.
-There’s still an inner packaging to be found when the box is opened.
-It’s important that the inner packaging is assembled in the same way stated in the packing instructions.
+The UN Combination Package: When you see a box with a UN combination packaging code, it indicates that this is only the outer packaging, providing extra protection, meaning there is still inner packaging inside once the box is opened.
+The hazardous materials must be properly contained in the inner receptacles, which must be assembled exactly according to the relevant packing instructions.

 UN-Approved Packaging Materials

-There are several options when it comes to UN packaging materials.
-You have drums, bags, cans, and of course, boxes.
-You can use wood, steel, glass, fiberboard, aluminum, and plastic.
-Your choice will depend on what will best protect the dangerous materials that the packaging will carry.
+There are several options when it comes to UN packaging materials , which can come in various forms such as drums, jerricans, boxes, bags, and composite packaging.
+These can be made from a range of materials, including fibreboard, plywood, steel, plastic, and aluminum.
+Your choice will depend on what will best protect the dangerous goods that the packaging will carry.

 For single packaging, you can use drum-type containers that are sealed properly.
-These are good enough to keep leaks from happening.
+These are good enough to prevent leaks from happening.

 The UN packaging code is the distinguishing mark that’ll prove that it’s no ordinary container.
 The UN packaging design includes a print of the specification mark that’s a combination of different numbers and letters.